Building a Simple Form (37 min)

 18 Save and Preview the Project

-Due to the built-in validation for the email field, if the user inputs an invalid email, this will be flagged.
+Due to the built-in validation for the email field, this will be flagged if the user inputs an invalid email.

-If the user tries to submit the form without completing the fields directly the following error message displays.
+If the user tries to submit the form without completing the fields directly, the following error message will appear:

-If the user provides valid data and clicks the submit button, the confirmation message displays.
+The confirmation message displays if the user provides valid data and clicks the submit button.